M4GPIe/full-stack-open-course/README.md

 - NodeJS

 Also, during development, other libraries and technologies have been used as well as other tools based on the previous technologies.
 A few of them are:
-- Node Package Manager (npm)
+- Jest testing tools
 - EsLint
+- Docker
 - Fly.io deploy tools
-- Docker
 - MongoDB Atlas
+- Node Package Manager (npm)
 - Mongoose
 - Dotenv
 - Morgan logger